zackyao11/Data_Skills_2_project/README.md

 or will learn in class, such as natural language processing, PDF scraping, and spatial data, will be rewarded.

+### Instructions
 At least one part of your project should be challenging, and exhibit your coding skills.
 For example, if you download two very easy datasets that are nicely structured and ready to work with, maybe you create some very elaborate plots.
 If you instead download a very difficult dataset that requires scraping unstructured data and complicated reshaping and merging, then maybe you create some more straight-forward plots.
 If both your plots and your data are relatively simple, maybe you use natural language processing.
+If you are in a group, you will likely need more than one challenging section.

-You will then spend *no more than* 2-5 pages writing your research findings up.
+You will then spend **no more than 2-5 pages** writing your research findings up.
 This is where you can discuss limitations as well.
 For example, if you used an OLS model and got weak results, you might discuss what model you would have used in future research, or what additional data you would want to find, or why the OLS wasn't a good choice.
 Think of this writeup as a guide to your code, as much as it is an explanation of your research.
 It should inform me of what I'm reading before I look at your code, so I am not trying to puzzle it out at the same time.

-### Instructions
 You may work on this project *alone* or in groups of *no more than three people*.
 If you choose to work alone, you will use your own repository like normal.
 If you choose to use a group, you must create your own team, [according to the instructions here](https://github.blog/2018-03-06-how-to-use-group-assignments-in-github-classroom/).

 If there is a chance you will work in a group, do not create an individual repository and do not commit any code.
-Wait until you form a group, and then create a group repo.  *Once code has been * *committed to a project, no group may be formed or added to.*
+Wait until you form a group, and then create a group repo.  *Once code has* *been committed to a project, no group may be formed or added to.*

 It is required that you use GitHub, and I will use your past commits to understand your thought process for partial credit, and to monitor group participation.
 You will not get full credit if